€5,- EU SHIPPING FOR ORDERS BELOW €50,- | FREE SHIPMENT FOR ORDERS OVER €50,-

 MGO means Methylglyoxal and is one of the most important compounds in Manuka Honey.

-Methylglyoxal is solely responsible for the stable, very strong, high-quality, unique and natural bio-active effect that is unique to the New Zealand Manuka Honey.
+Methylglyoxal as a compound is solely responsible for the stable, very strong, high-quality, unique and natural bio-active effect that is unique to New Zealand Manuka Honey.

 Learn more about the quality guarantee of MNZ so that you know that you are buying genuine and original New Zealand Manuka Honey.
 MNZ only produces raw, unfiltered, unpasteurized monofloral MGO Manuka Honey.

 MNZ only produces monofloral MGO Manuka Honey.
 This means that the honey comes exclusively from the Manuka shrub / tree.

 Manuka Honey can be consumed in many different ways.

-Manuka New Zealand measures and tests all its honey in laboratories.
-Manuka New Zealand, characterized by the presence of the golden Manuka New Zealand MGO label, guarantees a real, authentic Manuka Honey.
+MNZ measures and tests all its honey in laboratories.
+MNZ, characterized by the presence of the golden MNZ MGO label, guarantees a real, authentic Manuka Honey.

 MNZ only produces real monofloral Manuka Honey where the following specifications and parameters are included and where IANZ laboratories check for:

 MNZ produces and packages all its Manuka Honey in its production center in New Zealand.
 All packaging is BPA free.

 For the simple reason that bees almost do not make higher qualities.
 It is already very unique and special that bees make MGO 550+ Manuka Honey.
 MGO values higher than MGO 550+ are rare and are therefore not naturally produced by the bees.
 MGO values above 550+ may have been heated and have therefore been artificially altered.
 It may also indicate old Manuka Honey.

 Producing Manuka Honey with MGO 1000+ is very expensive.
 MNZ also produces MGO 1000+ Manuka Honey in very limited editions because of the limited availability.